tonymphomilanzi/tonymphomilanzi/README.md

 #
 Hey, I’m Tony—a full-stack developer and designer who loves bringing ideas to life from both the code and creative side.
-I build modern, user-friendly web and mobile apps with clean designs and smooth experiences.<br><br>I work with JavaScript, React, Next.js, React Native, Firebase, and whatever else it takes to get the job done.
-Always learning, always building, always creating.
+I build modern, user-friendly web and mobile apps with clean designs and smooth experiences.<br>

 ## 🌐 Socials: